How to Create a Customer Persona: With Examples & Template

 How well do you know your customers?
 Their goals?
-Problems?
-Challenges?
-Understanding the people who visit your website and buy your products is a powerful way to grow your brand, but many businesses don’t go far enough in getting to know their customers inside and out.
+Their problems?
+How about their challenges?
+Understanding the very people who visit your website and buy your products is a powerful way to grow your brand, but many businesses don’t go far enough when it comes to getting to know their customers inside and out.

-One of the best ways to find out what makes users tick is to create a set of customer personas.
-In this guide, you’ll learn what customer personas are, how they can help your business, and how to develop them.
-We’ve also included a free template for creating customer personas which you can access by clicking the link in the navigation below.
+One of the best ways to discover what makes users tick is to create a set of customer personas.
+In this guide, you’ll learn what customer personas are, how they can help your business, and find out how to create a customer persona.
+We’ve also included some downloadable resources to help you optimise the customer persona creation process, which you can grab for yourself below.

 - What Are Customer Personas?

 - Why Use Customer Personas?

 - How to Create Customer Personas

 - How to Use Personas in Sales & Marketing